-Single Leg Autorouting
+Single Leg Dock-to-dock Autorouting

-You can also apply these settings to an existing route, and Autorouting will modify the existing route leg accordingly.
+You can also apply these settings to an existing route, and Dock-to-dock Autorouting will modify the existing route leg accordingly.
 The plotter will identify obstacles between two waypoints and re-build the route so that obstacles are avoided.